top of page

 He goes on to state that balanced digestion not only creates the best working capacity of the body and longevity but also brings clarity of thought and a loving, calm mind (Lad, 91).

-No remedies are needed for balanced digestion.
+No remedies are needed for balanced digestion in Ayurveda.

-2. Irregular appetite and digestion
+2. Irregular Appetite and Digestion in Ayurveda

 Read more about the doshas in this Explanation of the Doshas.